 Most parents think that juice is an essential part of their children’s breakfast.
 While it cannot be denied that it is convenient and delicious, there are some things that a parent should remember when giving juice to children.
 That is why in this article, we are going to list some of them.

 - Juice contains unhealthy sweeteners – Most juice brands contain a lot of artificial sweeteners to help them boost flavor.
 These sweeteners can cause dental caries in children.
 There is a lot of research that relates dental caries to the consumption of juice.
 Children’s teeth begin to grow when they reach six months of age.
 If you often give your child a lot of ready-to-drink juice, their teeth are exposed to the sugar that is in the juice.
+This is why it is important to take your children to a pediatric dentist in Manassas Park, VA that offers excellent dental care treatments.

 - Juice contains less fiber – According to research, juice contains less fiber compared to whole fruit.
 Whether it is in restaurants or at home, making juice often involves vigorously washing the fruit and removing its skin.
 This process lessens the fiber content of the juice.
 That is why instead of offering your child a juice, opt for giving them fruits instead.
 This way, they will get more fiber and nutrients.